germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## UNPROTECT

-On receipt of an MLS message, a member can look up the corresponding send group by the MLS groupId in the message metadata and attempt to decrypt it with that send group.
+On receipt of an MLS message, a member can look up the corresponding Send Group by the MLS groupId in the message metadata and decrypt it with the keys associated with that Send Group.

 # DMLS Requirements

 The application layer over MLS has the responsibility to define
-* The Universe $U$ of members of this DMLS group
+* The set of DMembers within DGroup for the DMLS session
-* Mapping groupIds to members of $U$
+* Mapping groupIds to members of DGroup
 * Additional common rules, such as accepted cipher suites

-(nothing inherently requires the send groups to agree on a cipher suite - each sender could choose their own as long as they agree on export key length )
+(Nothing inherently requires the Send Groups to agree on a cipher suite - each sender could choose their own, suitable to their own data transmission protection requirements, as long as they agree on export key length.
+It is advisable that the application set minimum requirements for all Send Groups within the DGroup.)

-The DMLS layer should recommend a policy for issuing DMLS updates.
+The DMLS application should recommend a policy for issuing DMLS updates.

 # Wire Formats